EezyQuote/vscode-component-generator/README.md

 - `ComponentName.module.css` (for `module css` style option)
 - `ComponentName.module.scss` (for `module sass` style option)
 - `ComponentName.module.less` (for `module less` style option)

+The extension can also automatically create SSG, SSR and normal pages for next.js

 <!-- ## Installation